Adenophyllum porophylloides, San Felipe Dogwood

 Leaves: Dark green; basal leaves are arranged opposite along the stem and the upper (cauline) leaves are alternate; the leaves are somewhat thick and pinnately lobed, these lobes are narrow and 3 to 5 parted; leaf shapes variable from linear to cuneate or oblanceolate; the leaves have very small but prominent secretory oil or resin producing structures (glands) located at the base of each lobe on the tips.

 Flower Color: Yellow; becoming orange or red-orange with age; the flower heads, ½ x 1 inch, (1.3-2.5 cm) are in corymbose arrays on the tips of supporting stalks (½ inch to 3 inches (20-80 cm)) called peduncles; the flower heads may have both ray florets, (10 to 14 per head) whose corollas are yellow becoming red-orange; and disk florets, (25 to 40 per head) which have yellow-orange corollas; there are 12 to 20 bracts or phyllaries surrounding the flower heads (involucre), these lanceolate phyllaries have resin glands; the fruit is a brownish cypsela with basally fused (connate) straight stiff hairs (bristles).

 Flowering Season: March to June and again from October to December, with ample summer rainfall.

 Recorded Range: San Felipe Dogwood is relatively rare in the United States where it is limited in distribution to AZ, CA and NV.
-This species is also native to northern Baja California and Sonora Mexico.
+This species is also native to northern Baja California, Baja California Sur and northwestern Sonora Mexico.